Crocoblock/developer-documentation/01-jet-engine/02-common-use-cases/04-register-macros/README.md

 ```

 Important notes:
-- You need to prefix arg names to avoid the overlaps with other 3rd party or core macros args
+- You need to prefix arg names to avoid the overlaps with other 3rd party or core macro args
 - Make sure you moved all heavy options lists for arguments into callbacks